spacetelescope/romancal/docs/roman/tweakreg/README.rst

 other ways of supplying custom source catalogs to the step:

-1. Adding ``tweakreg_catalog`` attribute to the ``members`` of the input ASN table - see `~roman.datamodels.ModelContainer` for more details.
+1. Adding ``tweakreg_catalog`` attribute to the ``members`` of the input ASN table - see `~roman.datamodels.ModelLibrary` for more details.
    Catalog file names are relative to ASN file path.

 2. Providing a simple two-column text file, specified via step's parameter